dpwe/arduinoclocks/clockblog/2022-03-09-lcd-matrix-clock.md

 ![glcd_clock in plastic box mount](images/lcd-clock-in-box.jpg)

 For completeness/contrast I also built a clock with the ST7920 panel, also with an Arduino Nano, but floating on wires rather than hard-connected to pins.
 The DS3231 board sits in a 6 pin header which is superglued to the back of the panel.
 (This means I can take out the modules to synchronize them).
 Then the Nano is held more or less in place via the wires to that header and to the panel pads.
+Note that because the panel interface takes so many fewer wires, there are lots of unused pins left on the Arduino.

 ![Arduino on back of ST7920 panel](images/spi-lcd-panel-back.jpg)